 A route to admission as a solicitor which allows individuals to show they have met our requirements for a particular stage of training by demonstrating that they have equivalent experience.

 Legal Practice Course (LPC)

-A vocational stage of training just before the period of recognised training (see below).
+A compulsory vocational training course usually taken just before the PRT.
 It combines academic and practical training, to prepare students for work in a law firm.

 Period of recognised training (PRT)